lem320/ES-synth-starter/README.md

 A critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions

+The critical instant is the time instant at which the system is most loaded and therefore has the worst response time.

 # CPU Utilisation
 A quantification of total CPU utilisation